nfelnlp/nfelnlp.github.io/old_news.md

 author_profile: true
 ---

+2025-02-07 | I gave an <a href="./talks/index.md">invited talk at the University of Groningen</a> about human-centric explainable NLP. 🇳🇱
 2024-12-29 | I published my <a href="./recommended/2024.md">2024 Recap</a> showcasing my favorite papers from this year's major conferences.
 2024-11-30 | I am joining <a href="https://www.tu.berlin/en/qu/ueber-uns/team-personen/senior-researchers/nils-feldhus">TU Berlin</a> and <a href="https://www.bifold.berlin/">BIFOLD</a> in January 2025.
 My project IlluminateCardio will focus on the interpretability of large language models, human-AI alignment, and applications to cardiovascular medicine in collaboration with Prof. Alexander Meyer (Charité). 🏛️🏥
 2024-11-30 | <a href="./publications/#2025">Cross-Refine</a> accepted for COLING 2025.